BrunoFrancesco97/Software_Architectures/Task 3/backend/server/README.md

 In order to have a secure login system, **Basic Authentication** and **JWT** technology are used.

-First one is a technique that allows the user to pass an information through the header using a precise format, so in this case for each login request, there is an _Authorization_ HTTP header where its value is a base64 hashing of username:password:
+First one is a technique that allows the user (client) to pass an information through an HTTP header using a precise format, so in this case for each login request, there is an _Authorization_ HTTP header where its value is a base64 hashing of username:password:
 ```
 Authorization: Basic base64encode(<username>:<password>)
 ```